Six Practical Steps to Realize Savings Through Bundling

 - Table of Content

 Bundling is a vital procurement lever to help drive cost reductions across your organization.
 Follow these six steps to succeed and maximize savings during the process.

-In short, bundling involves securing standardized contract terms with the same supplier across the organization or pooling purchasing volume with one or fewer suppliers than the status quo.
+In simple terms, bundling means securing standardized contract terms with the same supplier across the organization or pooling purchasing volume with one or fewer suppliers.

 1. Plan Your Initiatives

 To ensure the best possible process and outcome, you should always start by planning your savings initiatives.
 Set an overall plan, define your targets and goals, and outline the specific tasks needed to get there with deadlines and responsibilities.

 To realize the bundling opportunities that you have identified, you could either:

 - Conduct a "simple competition process" through renegotiations, or